One of the most frequent questions we get asked here at BookBaby is, “What’s the difference between a fixed layout eBook and a regular eBook?”

 Consider fixed layout if:

 Since fixed layout eBooks require some extra attention during the conversion process, fixed layout ePUB conversion often costs more than a basic ePUB conversion.
-BookBaby can handle fixed layout ePUB conversion (for iPad only) for $199 (up to 50 pages)— plus the cost of either a Standard ($199) or Premium ($299) BookBaby publishing package.
-Add $3 for additional pages over 50.
+BookBaby can handle fixed layout ePUB conversion (for iPad only – up to 50 pages) — plus the cost of either a Standard or Premium BookBaby publishing package.
+Additional pages will incur additional fees.
 Click HERE to get started!

 What Is A Fixed Layout eBook?

 The eBook Price Is Right.
 Or Is It?